katarinapetrovicc/Project-Management-System/README.md

 ## Project Overview

-Project Management System is a web application developed using ASP.NET Core Razor Pages, Entity Framework Core, and SQLite database.
+Project Management System is a web application developed using ASP.NET Core Razor Pages, Entity Framework Core, and SQLite.
+The application is designed to support project planning, organization, and monitoring by managing projects, work packages, tasks, activities, employees, teams, and assignments.

-The application enables efficient management and monitoring of projects through project planning, work package organization, task tracking, activity management, employee administration, team coordination, and assignment monitoring.

-The system is designed to support project lifecycle management, employee workload tracking, and project documentation management.

-This project was developed as part of the **Software Engineering 2** course.
+The system enables users to create and manage projects, organize work into work packages and tasks, assign activities to employees, track progress, upload and download files, and manage team structures through an intuitive web interface.

 ---